 In the previous subsection, we described the notion of the principal function in the setting of Hamilton-Jacobi theory for a thermodynamic system or any contact Hamiltonian system.
 We shall now describe statistical ensembles and representations in this context.
-If we consider a hydrostatic system, the first law of thermodynamics is given by: Comparing with the expression \(\eta = ds - p_i dq^i\), we identify \(s = U\), \((q^1,q^2,q^3) = (S,V,N)\), \((p_1,p_2,p_3) = (T,-P,\mu)\).
-The equilibrium condition [eqn (\ref{firstlawhydrostatic})] implies that \(\eta = 0\) on the Legendre submanifold representing the system and \((S,V,N)\) are the independent thermodynamic variables.
+If we consider a hydrostatic system, then the first law of thermodynamics is given by Comparing with the expression \(\eta = ds - p_i dq^i\), we identify \(s = U\), \((q^1,q^2,q^3) = (S,V,N)\), \((p_1,p_2,p_3) = (T,-P,\mu)\).
+The equilibrium condition [Eq. (\ref{firstlawhydrostatic})] implies that \(\eta = 0\) on the Legendre submanifold representing the system and \((S,V,N)\) are the independent thermodynamic variables.
 At equilibrium, one identifies \(W = U(S,V,N)\) as the principal function of the system and the other thermodynamic variables can be derived as derivatives of \(U(S,V,N)\) with respect to its arguments: \begin{widetext}

-\end{widetext} Note that this is a microcanonical description, for we can rearrange eqn (\ref{firstlawhydrostatic}) to write: where we may now identify as independent thermodynamic variables \((q^1,q^2,q^3) = (U,V,N)\) and the principal function \(W = S (U,V,N)\).
-As before, the other thermodynamic variables can be obtained as derivatives of the principal function: \begin{widetext}
+\end{widetext} Note that this is a microcanonical description, for we can rearrange Eq. (\ref{firstlawhydrostatic}) to write where we may now identify as independent thermodynamic variables \((q^1,q^2,q^3) = (U,V,N)\) and the principal function \(W = S (U,V,N)\).
+As before, the other thermodynamic variables can be obtained as derivatives of the principal function, i.e. \begin{widetext}

-\end{widetext} Therefore, in general, points on the Legendre submanifold representing the system can be parametrzied by taking as independent variables any three among \(U\), \(S\), \(V\) and \(N\) while the other one can be taken to be the principal function.
+\end{widetext} Therefore, in general, points on the Legendre submanifold representing the system can be parametrized by taking as independent variables any three among \(U\), \(S\), \(V\) and \(N\) while the other one can be taken to be the principal function.
 This leads to the notion of a representation of a thermodynamic system.
-While eqn (\ref{firstlawhydrostatic}) is known as the \textit{energy representation}, eqn (\ref{firstlawhydrostatic2}) is the \textit{entropy representation}.
+While Eq. (\ref{firstlawhydrostatic}) is known as the \textit{energy representation}, Eq. (\ref{firstlawhydrostatic2}) is the \textit{entropy representation}.
 Both of them represent the same system in the microcanonical ensemble.
-Further, one can take the volume of the system to be the principal function by rearranging eqn (\ref{firstlawhydrostatic}) to give the \textit{volume representation} as: where the independent thermodynamic variables are \((q^1,q^2,q^3) = (U,S,N)\).
-The other thermodynamic variables are given by: \begin{widetext}
+Further, one can take the volume of the system to be the principal function by rearranging Eq. (\ref{firstlawhydrostatic}) to give the \textit{volume representation} as where the independent thermodynamic variables are \((q^1,q^2,q^3) = (U,S,N)\).
+The other thermodynamic variables are given by \begin{widetext}